Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Methods

 \subsection{Scaling theory}

 To characterise atmospheric pollutant transport dynamics across various systems, we define velocity ($u$, m/s), length ($l$, m) and surface area ($s$, m$^2$) scales specific to each flow application (e.g., cities, HVAC systems, transport).
 We also estimate the number of occurrences ($n$) for each flow type to ensure realistic scaling for global estimations.
 The limitations of this scaling approach and additional context are provided in Section S3.
+The thickness of the turbulent ($Re > 10^5$) boundary layer ($\delta$, m) is evaluated using $\delta = 0.4l/{Re}^{1/5}$, where the Reynolds number $Re = u l / \nu$~\cite{schlichting2016boundary} and $\nu$ is the kinematic viscosity (m$^2$/s). \updateii{This empirical relation describes a turbulent boundary layer developing over a smooth flat plate under zero pressure gradient.
+In this work, it is used as an order-of-magnitude scaling for near-surface diffusive transport across environments, rather than as an exact representation of transport in urban flows, which are influenced by surface roughness and can be more appropriately described using parameters such as roughness length and displacement height~\cite{schlichting2016boundary}.}

-The thickness of the turbulent ($Re > 10^5$) boundary layer ($\delta$, m) is evaluated using $\delta = 0.4l/{Re}^{1/5}$, where the Reynolds number $Re = u l / \nu$~\cite{schlichting2016boundary} and $\nu$ is the kinematic viscosity (m$^2$/s).
-The normal pollutant flux $j_y$ (mol/m$^2$/s) at the surface is determined by the diffusive flux, $-D c_y$, as the normal velocity at the surface is zero.
-The normal pollutant flux is simplified here using Fick's law, which assumes diffusion driven solely by concentration gradients without accounting for molecular interactions or multicomponent effects.
-This normal pollutant flux depends on the diffusivity $D$ (m$^2$/s), concentration $c$ (mol/m$^3$) and the boundary layer thickness $\delta_c = \delta / {Sc}^{1/3}$ (m)~\cite{frank2017incropera}, where the Schmidt number ${Sc} = \nu / D$.
-An effective diffusivity $D_e$ (m$^2$/s) is included to account for enhanced mixing, which alters pollutant transport rates~\cite{pope2000}.
+The normal pollutant flux $j_y$ (mol/(m$^2$s)) at the surface is determined by the diffusive flux, $-D c_y$, as the normal velocity at the surface is zero.
+This normal pollutant flux depends on the diffusivity $D$ (m$^2$/s), concentration $c$ (mol/m$^3$) and the boundary layer thickness $\delta_c = \delta / {Sc}^{1/3}$ (m)~\cite{frank2017incropera}, where the Schmidt number ${Sc} = \nu / D$. \updateii{Molecular diffusivities of gases in air are typically $O(10^{-5})$ m$^2$/s.
+In contrast, the Brownian diffusivity of particles decreases with particle diameter according to the Stokes--Einstein relation, with values around $O(10^{-8})$ m$^2$/s for 0.1~$\mu$m particles and $O(10^{-11})$ m$^2$/s for 1~$\mu$m particles~\cite{hinds2022aerosol}.
+Particle diffusivities are therefore several orders of magnitude smaller than gaseous diffusivities. } An effective diffusivity $D_e$ (m$^2$/s) is included to account for enhanced turbulent mixing, which alters pollutant transport rates~\cite{pope2000}.
 We will assume well-mixed concentrations and constant effective diffusivities throughout.
 Their spatio-temporal variations due to environmental factors and sources will be pursued in future work.

 Using these scales, the streamwise flow rate of pollutants $Q$ (m$^3$/s) through the boundary layer of each application is given by

 The normal flow rate of pollutants $q_y$ (mol/s) to the surface of each application is given by